The E.D. Story

 In early 1952, following E.D.'s successful September 1951 model boat crossing of the English Channel (see below), E.D. entered the model boat kit business.
 Their flagship offering in this category was a reduced-scale pre-built version of the "Miss EeDee" model which had actually achieved the Channel crossing.
 This was marketed as the "Miss E.D.
 2" model.
 However, they also included an even smaller offering known as the "E.D.
 Junior Cruiser".
 The latter model featured a pre-built hull but otherwise required completion by the purchaser.

 It appears however that the outcome of the Purchase Tax case discussed earlier had somewhat dampened E.D.s enthusiasm for long-term pursuit of the kit market.
-All of the listed kits were still appearing in E.D. advertising as of January 1953, but that appears to have been their final appearnce as listed products in the company's advertising.
+All of the listed kits were still appearing in E.D. advertising as of January 1953, but that seems to have been their final appearnce as listed products in the company's advertising.
 Although depictions of the Radio Queen, the Aerocar and the Challenger hydroplane continued to appear periodically as elements of the artwork associated with E.D. advertisements right up to February 1954, the kits themselves were no longer mentioned in the texts of the advertisements.
 Despite this, the Radio Queen aircraft was destined to feature in one of the company's more spectacular promotional coups later in 1954 (see below).

 The question of the origin of these kits is an interesting one.
 The E.D. workshops were very much set up as precision engineering and electronic facilities, with no provision seemingly being made for precision woodworking activities.
 Indeed, woodworking and metalworking can scarcely be viewed as compatible activities under the same roof given the inevitable dust issues arising from the woodworking.
 Dust and oil make an unholy mixture!

 It seems very likely that the kits were produced elsewhere by others under contract.
-In E.D.s case, an entirely logical kit producer would have been International Model Aircraft (IMA), who were located only a few miles away in nearby Merton.
+In E.D.s case, an entirely logical contract kit producer would have been International Model Aircraft (IMA), who were located only a few miles away in nearby Merton.
 We'll probably never know for sure ............

 In March 1951 E.D.'s model engine range was further augmented by the appearance of the famous 2.46 cc Mk.
 III Racer which replaced the relatively unsuccessful FRV Mk.
 III 2.49 cc model of early 1948.
 The Racer was an RRV masterpiece which featured radial porting and a twin ball-race crankshaft.
 It was the first E.D. model to be openly associated with the name of Basil Miles as its designer, and may in fact have been the first E.D. design for which Miles was solely responsible.
 It proved to be a strong and steady seller for many years, passing through a number of relatively minor variations as time went by.